Major: Associate in Science

 After earning her Associate in Science degree and graduating with high honors, Klinker transferred to North Central College and earned a Bachelor of Arts in Organizational Communication with minors in Environmental Studies and Marketing, graduating magna cum laude.
 She also competed on North Central’s Forensics Team, winning a national title in debate and, in 2017, receiving the American Forensics Association All-American Award.

-Klinker now works at Jenner & Block LLP with the Talent Development team, where her main duties include diversity and inclusion initiatives and organizing attorney training programs.
-She also coaches the Illinois Institute of Technology (IIT) Forensics team and volunteers with Working in the Schools (WITS).
+Klinker now works at DLA Piper as a professional development specialist, where her main duties include mental health and wellness initiatives and developing training curriculum.
+She also is on the Associate’s Board of Working in the Schools (WITS).

 College of DuPage has been instrumental in Klinker’s life, and she knows it helped define her future.